-This reference guide summarizes key requirements and options in the 2021 International Residential Code (IRC) and 2021 International Building Code (IBC) for design and construction of code-compliant and moisture-resistant frame walls using foam plastic insulating sheathing (FPIS) as continuous insulation (ci).
+This reference guide summarizes key requirements and options in the 2024 International Residential Code (IRC) and 2024 International Building Code (IBC) for design and construction of code-compliant and moisture-resistant frame walls using foam plastic insulating sheathing (FPIS) as continuous insulation (ci).
 When used in a code-compliant manner, FPIS ci protects walls against the effects of moisture by keeping walls warm to prevent condensation while maximizing drying to the interior with proper vapor retarder specification.
 Follow the three steps below for code-compliant water vapor control.
-For greater flexibility and to automate the application of this reference guide, refer to these wall calculators.
+The wall assembly design must also be coordinated with minimum energy code insulation requirements.
+For greater flexibility and to automate the application of this reference guide and energy code compliance, refer to these wall calculators.
 Various moisture control research reports and other practical guides are also available here.